STEM learning journals

 - self-assessment and reflections including summative comments about what the students learnt and what they may do differently in the future.

-Sample templates for digital learning logs and learning portfolio tools are available through the Digital Tool Selector, accessed through the NSW Department of Education Staff Portal login.
-A digital design folio is available for download from the NSW Department of Education Design thinking webpage.
+Sample templates for digital learning logs and learning portfolio tools are available through the Digital Tool Selector, accessed through the department's Staff Portal login.
+A digital design folio is available for download the department's Design thinking webpage.